Hydrospheredata/hydro-serving/docs/src/main/tut/installation.md

 <hr>

-Once you've obtained ML Lambda files, you can deploy one of the 2 versions:
+Once you've obtained Serving files, you can deploy one of the 2 versions:

 1. The __lightweight__ version lets you manage your models in a continuous manner, version them, create applications that use your models and deploy all of this into production.
 To do that, just execute the following: